 I have written a lot about subscription boxes, especially educational subscription boxes.

-The reason for this is not necessarily because I think they are a tremendous value (many I’ve tried could be argued against) but because they are convenient, they include everything you need, and they give your kids extra, extensional learning, sometimes completing them independently.
+The reason for this is because they are convenient, they include everything you need, and they give your kids extra, extensional learning, sometimes completing them independently.

 But, even with adult supervision, these hands-on projects are things I would never actually take the time to put together on my own, and often explain concepts in new and fascinating, real, hands-on way.
 THAT I love and that has a tremendous value to homeschool parents!